UnityOfFairfax/selenium-wiki/Releasing-Selenium.md

 # For Java

-  1. Update the Java CHANGELOG under `java/CHANGELOG`.
-Do this by finding the revision number of the last release and running `git log oldRev..HEAD >> java/CHANGELOG`.
-You'll then need to edit the file by hand.
-  1. Update the SeHQ downloads page with updated links, release numbers and dates
-  1. Run `./go clean release`
-  1. Upload the new versions of the ZIP files from "build/dist" to the downloads page.
-Alternatively, run `./go push_release` to have the artifacts uploaded for you.
-  1. Add a git tag: `git tag selenium-3.<REVISION> hash` where "hash" refers to the revision to tag.
-This creates a lightweight tag, so there's no need to add a log message.
-You'll need to push that change to the origin repo with `git push origin --tags`
-  1. Update the api docs.
-See [Update API Docs for Java and python](#update-api-docs-for-java-and-python)

-## Updating the Maven Repos

   1. Prerequisite 1: Make sure GnuPG is installed.
   1. Prerequisite 2: Make sure your `~/.m2/settings.xml` contains the following lines in the `<servers>` section:
 ```